clehr/clehr-blog/content/2019-04-14-build-your-first-blog-in-under-5-min/index.md

 (I heard from some frontend developers on a conference that it is currently the new hype for react developers.)

-Although I think the documentation from Gatsby is quite good it wasn't as much on point as I wished for.
+Although I think the documentation from Gatsby is quite good it wasn't as on point as I wished for.
 This is why I wanted to write a small post where I share with you how to setup and deploy a blog in under 5 minutes.

 ## Setup